 Your local library may have a section on parenting.
 There are many books, DVDs, podcasts and websites that can give you parenting tips.

 How to choose a parenting course

-Check that the course and teaching staff are accredited (independent recognition that the course meets defined requirements and standards).
+Check that the course and teaching staff are accredited.
 Most courses have their accreditation details on their websites.

 What you can expect